oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 - https://physics.stackexchange.com/questions/402611/why-an-accelerometer-shows-zero-force-while-in-free-fall
 - https://www.youtube.com/watch?v=-om0eTXsgnY

-Previously I downloaded an accelerometer smartphone app and play with it.
-The experiments will contradict this intuition.
+A while back ago, I downloaded an accelerometer smartphone app and played with it.
+Sooner would I realize that these experiments did contradict this intuition.
 The smartphone lying on the table would record vertical acceleration vector **pointing up to the sky** and with magnitude close to :math:`9.81 m/s^2`.
-Nothing surprising until we start questioning ourselves as for what the IMU actually measures.
+Nothing surprised me back then until I started asking myself what the IMU actually measures.

 Physics Interpretation
 ######################